Record rise in US wholesale prices over the past year - WTMJ

 Core inflation, which excludes volatile categories such as food and energy, rose 0.7% in May, the same as April, while core inflation rose 5.3% over the past 12 months, the largest gain on records going back to 2014.

-Nearly 60% wholesale price increase from May reflected a 1.5% jump in prices for goods.
+Nearly 60% of the wholesale price increase from May reflected a 1.5% jump in prices for goods.
 Prices for services rose by 0.6%.

 Last week, the U.S. reported that consumer prices rose 0.6% in May with prices over the past year surging by 5%, the biggest 12-month gain in more than a decade.